Cassadee Pope: 2012–2014: Solo career, The Voice and Frame by Frame

 In January and February 2012, Pope embarked on her first solo acoustic tour across the east and west coasts of the United States.
 She released her debut self-titled EP (self-labeled) on May 22, 2012, containing four songs written by Pope.
 She auditioned for season 3 of the singing competition The Voice during the summer and had all four coaches offer her a place on their teams; she ultimately picked country singer Blake Shelton.
 In the third live round, Pope performed "Over You", co-written by mentor Shelton.
-The song reached number one on the iTunes chart, knocking Psy's "Gangnam Style" down to number two.
-She was the only female contestant to advance to the Top 4 round where she performed "Stupid Boy" by country singer-songwriter Sarah Buxton, which also reached number one on iTunes.
+The song reached number one on the iTunes chart, beating Psy's "Gangnam Style" down to number two.
+She was the only female contestant to advance to the Top 4 round in the season where she performed "Stupid Boy" by country singer-songwriter Keith Urban, which also reached number one on iTunes.
 She advanced to The Voice finals, winning the title on the live finale results day in December.
-An album compiling her performances on The Voice entitled The Voice: The Complete Season 3 Collection reached No. 1 on the Heatseekers and sold 11,000 copies, and 8,000 more copies in the following week.
-Her self-titled EP also re-entered the chart at No. 42, selling 1,000 copies.
+An album compiling her performances on The Voice entitled The Voice: The Complete Season 3 Collection reached number 1 on the Heatseekers and sold 11,000 copies, and 8,000 more copies in the following week.
+Her self-titled EP also re-entered the chart at number 42, selling 1,000 copies.